bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 Restricting access to proxied server using Unix socket
 ------------------------------------------------------

-In some cases, you might want to restrict the access to the proxied Bokeh server.
+In some cases, you might want to restrict access to the proxied Bokeh server.
 You can bind the Bokeh server to a Unix socket and use Nginx or Apache to proxy to a Unix domain socket.